 Oxford University's lockdown stringency index-a useful guideline to track containment measures around the globe-shows the impact of the imposition and removal of containment measures imposed in New Zealand amid a surge in cases in the Auckland area after the country reached 102 days without community transmission.
 Germany's restrictions remain relatively loose compared to its peers-despite a recent uptick in contagions-which will likely result in an outperformance of the country's economy within the euro-bloc.
-As countries (possibly) enter a second virus wave it will be interesting to note whether restrictions are significantly ramped up.
+Oxford's index already reflects an increase in restrictions in the UK amid a second wave of COVID-19.